tegorman13/ai_gd_chapter/Categories.md

 - Freire 2024 - Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work
 - Narayanan 2024 - Influence of Human-AI Team Structuring on Shared Mental
 - Andrews 2023 - The role of shared mental models in human-AI teams: a theoretical review
+- Schmutz 2024 - AI-teaming: Redefining collaboration in the digital era

 - Models for Collaborative Decision Making